Radiologists owe a large share of their success to non-radiologists.

 Obviously, most medical imaging clinicians and professionals do not have the technical or industrial skills to bring AI software to market.
 One hand cannot clap; collaboration is a sine qua non to innovation.
 Partnerships with startups and manufacturers are the right approach, and while they are already forming, they are not headed in the right direction.

 Today’s most innovative ideas continue to emanate from startups.
 It is their AI engineers or computer scientists who knock on the door of hospitals to beg for data and insights, when it should be healthcare professionals knocking on their doors and looking for their expertise.

 For the sake of more constructive and useful outcomes, radiology departments and healthcare institutions should take ownership of the innovation process.
 They need to adopt the right mindset by identifying their own needs, auditing and preparing their own data, allocating protected time and resources to their own research and co-development, and most importantly, creating their own governance and frameworks to facilitate collaboration with the external world.

 Moreover, healthcare professionals and institutions must educate themselves in the workings of the non-medical fields.
 A high-level understanding of AI technology will facilitate collaboration with technical and industrial partners; becoming familiar with innovation methodologies will enable them to take a structured approach to efficiently orchestrate innovation from ideation to product.

 There can be no doubt: Without strong leadership from radiology in 2021 and the years to come, artificial intelligence will not be able to fully deliver on its promise to transform the field of medical imaging.Back To Top

-Dr. Korchi is a neuroradiologist at Onex Imaging Center, Groupe 3R, and the founder and managing director of Singularity Consulting & Ventures in Geneva, Switzerland.
-He is a member of the Editorial Advisory Board of Applied Radiology.
+Dr Korchi is a neuroradiologist at Onex Imaging Center, Groupe 3R, in Geneva, Switzerland, and Chief Medical Officer of Cerebriu.
+He is also a member of the Editorial Advisory Board of Applied Radiology.